epfl-ada/ada-2022-project-talesof1001datapoints/README.md

 ## Research questions

-We will focus our analysis on three main interrogations:
+We will focus our analysis on two main interrogations:

-### How is representativity distributed across type of movies and countries of production
+### How is representativity distributed across cinematography genre, countries of production and time ?

-We think that the representativity will not be the same among types of movies and maybe countries of production..
-For example: we might see that there is a good gender representativity in French romantic movies.
-Whereas we have a very bad one in American action movies.
-The idea of this research question is to find these discrepancies.

-### How has representativity in movies evolved?

-With the characters dataframe and the year of release of the movies, we will see if an evolution has occurred with time.
-This analysis will be segmented on the gender as well as the ethnicity.
+The theme of representativeness has become increasingly important in the public sphere in recent years, but can this trend be seen in film?
+Are there regional anomalies?
+Are there discrepancies between film genres?
+We will try to answer these questions.
+In this section we will take a descriptive approach in order to highlight the different aspects of representativeness in the cinema.

 ### How does representativity impact a movie’s critical and commercial success?

-We will use the box office revenue as a metric of commercial success.
-As a metric of critical success we extend our dataset with the Rotten Tomatoes score of movies [cf. Added data section].
-We will then be able to see if certain type of representation impact negatively one or the other success.
+Our first question looks at differences in representation within the film industry, but how are they perceived?
+Do they affect public opinion?
+Does this affect the box-office scores of the films?
+These are the questions we will try to answer in this second part.
+With an analytical approach this time, we will try to measure the impact that representativeness can have on the cinema and on the public.

 ## Proposed additional datasets